 Menopause and perimenopause, what's the difference?

-“A woman is menopausal when she’s not had a period for one year.
+She says: "A woman is menopausal when she's not had a period for one year.
 However, many women experience menopausal symptoms but still have periods.
 Periods may become lighter and less frequent or they may become heavier and more frequent.
-If a woman is still having periods, then she is perimenopausal.
-The perimenopause can last for months or even years.
-Some women do not have any symptoms at all when they are still having their periods but other women have numerous symptoms that negatively interfere with the quality of their lives.
+If a woman is still having periods, then she is perimenopausal and this phase can last for months or even years.
+Some women do not have any symptoms at all when they are still having their periods but other women have numerous symptoms that negatively interfere with the quality of their lives."

 What are the symptoms?